o1-labs/docs2/docs/using-mina/how-to-stake-delegate.md

 ---
-title: How to Stake and Delegate
+title: How to stake and delegate
 ---

 ## How to Stake and Delegate